purushottam2256/StarBarista-cafe/README.md

 ## Development

 ### Adding New Menu Items
-1. Update the `menuData.ts` file to include new items
-2. Add appropriate images to the `public/food-images` directory
+1. Add appropriate images to the `public/food-images` directory
-3. Update the item map in `RecommendedItems.tsx` if needed
+2. Update the item map in `RecommendedItems.tsx` if needed

 ### Customizing the Theme
 The application uses TailwindCSS for styling.
 You can modify the theme in `tailwind.config.ts`.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed

-## Contributors

-- Your Name - Initial work and development

 ---